BU-DiSC/Mnemosyne/README.md

 	-v ${FAST_DB_HOME}:/fast_db_home \
 	-v ${SLOW_DB_HOME}:/slow_db_home \
 	-v ${RAM_DB_HOME}:/ram_db_home \
-        -v $(pwd)/exp-figures-from-docker:/Mnemosyne/exp-figures/
+	-v $(pwd)/exp-figures-from-docker:/Mnemosyne/exp-figures \
 	-e FAST_DB_HOME=/fast_db_home \
 	-e SLOW_DB_HOME=/slow_db_home \
 	-e RAM_DB_HOME=/ram_db_home mnemosyne
 ```

-You are also allowed to run specific experiments that run FAST_DB_HOME, SLOW_DB_HOME, or RAM_DB_HOME through `./one-for-all.sh fast`, `./one-for-all.sh slow`, or `./one-for-all.sh ram`.
+You are also allowed to run specific experiments that run `FAST_DB_HOME`, `SLOW_DB_HOME`, or `RAM_DB_HOME` through `./one-for-all.sh fast`, `./one-for-all.sh slow`, or `./one-for-all.sh ram`.

-The figures will be plotted under `exp-figures` directory.
+The figures will be plotted under `exp-figures` directory if you run experiments without Docker.
+If you are using Docker container to run the experiments, the figures are also output to `/Mnemosyne/exp-figures/` in the container, which is mounted to `$(pwd)/exp-figures-from-docker` in the host machine.
 Running all the experiments with 3 runs would take around 10 days using our device.
 If you are using slower SSDs, the total execution
 time could be even longer.
 Alternatively, you can run the scripts for each figure individually.
 This is useful for targeted reproduction, or debugging.